Hearing Protection and Eye Injury Prevention Awareness Month

 • Noise exposure: Workers in construction are routinely exposed to loud noise involving demolition, heavy machinery and tools, and larger commercial vehicles.
 Over time, exposure to loud noise can lead to permanent hearing loss, tinnitus, and other hearing deficits.

-Tips to Prevent Eye & Hearing Injuries on the Job
+Tips to Prevent Eye & Hearing Injuries on the Job For workers:

 • Always wear personal protective equipment (PPE) and hearing protection when working with or around loud machinery and tools.